Faculty Rights and Responsibilities

 - Provide accommodations only to students who are registered with OAA Services.

 - Use a syllabus disability statement and class announcements to invite students to disclose their needs.
 Learn more about creating an accessible syllabus.

-- If a student needs alternative media, please provide LSS with syllabi, textbooks, course packets etc, well before classes begin (5 weeks prior to the start of the semester if at all possible) in order for students with disabilities to use alternative media when all other students have course materials.
+- If a student needs alternative media, please provide OAA Services with syllabi, textbooks, course packets etc, well before classes begin (5 weeks prior to the start of the semester if at all possible) in order for students with disabilities to use alternative media when all other students have course materials.
 With such timely consideration, students with disabilities who have alternative media needs for accommodations and instructional access will be best served.
 Converting print materials to electronic format is both labor and time intensive.
 Alternative media may be print material in audio format, scanned and converted to a read-out-loud format, or enlarged.

 - Work to ensure that all audio-visual materials used in class are accessible (e.g., that videos shown are captioned for students with hearing impairments and that the video format used has captioning capabilities, that videos shown will be made with auditory description in some way or that written transcripts will be provided, etc.)

 - Consider incorporating principles of Universal Design for Learning in your teaching.

 - Treat and protect all disability-related information as confidential medical information.

 - Clearly communicate your testing procedures with the student and with OAA Services (exam length, allowed materials such as calculator/notes/note card, etc).

 - Consult with the student and OAA Services regarding any questions for providing their approved accommodations.